-Crete is a wonderful place for a European family vacation.
+Crete needs to be on everyone’s European bucket list.
 The island is large enough that it was once its own country!
 It offers a huge diversity of activities without the need to unpack and repack in multiple places.
 You can explore the Italian-influenced cities of Heraklion and Chania (don’t miss these awesome things to do in Chania), visit the ancient Minoan palace at Knossos, hop between a huge variety of lovely beaches and, of course, be warmly welcomed as you enjoy delicious Cretan cuisine in restaurants that are (mostly) open year-round.
 Melissa at The Family Voyage

 Croatia is a remarkable destination for families.
 Stretching across the Adriatic Sea, the entire coast of Croatia has plenty of family friendly activities as the country has two beautiful national parks that are perfect for visiting during the warmer months.
 Our family trip to Croatia was an amazing experience with our children.

 The city of Dubrovnik in the south has a beautiful coastline and a rich history where you can stroll the Old Town walls.
 The city has amazing food and a vibrant old town for visitors.
 There are also many day trips from Dubrovnik to nearby islands.